rndadhdman/PWSH-Group-Policy/README.md

 <h2>Get-PCGPO</h2>
 This script grabs the applied group policy information to the computer in question.
 For example <b>Get-PCGPO -ComputerNames <server1>,<server2></b> will give you the group policy information from both servers.

-Once again, if the comptuer is powered off, then you will be greated with a warning.
+Once again, if the comptuer is powered off, then you will be greeted with a warning.

 <h2>Get-GroupPolicyName</h2>
 Often times I can't remember all the names of group policy but I will remember parts of the name.
 In this script I can quickly search for group policy names.